raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 #### 2013-04 Finding Better Experts

-This [report](https://drive.google.com/file/d/0B8JbPdkDj7JZUGF1S1BiRjhUYzQ/view?usp=sharing) focuses on the problem of finding better experts in micro-blogging services (like Sina weibo/twitter).
+This [paper](https://drive.google.com/file/d/0B8JbPdkDj7JZUGF1S1BiRjhUYzQ/view?usp=sharing) focuses on the problem of finding better experts in micro-blogging services (like Sina weibo/twitter).

 Now micro-blogging has been one of the most popular platforms where users can describe their current status in short posts.
 Micro-blogging uses a model called “following”, in which users can choose who he/she wants to follow without the latter to give the permission first.

-This report is based on the existence of homophily to measure the influence of users in micro-blogging.
+This paper is based on the existence of homophily to measure the influence of users in micro-blogging.
 The algorithm TwitterRank is used because it takes the topical similarity between users and the link structure into account.

 #### Reference: